elattimer/Data503-Final-Project/notes/data_transformation_review.md

 <- [Back to README](../README.md)

 ## Raw data exploration
-There are 4 unique raw data structures that require transformation.
-The naming convention and internal structure of each file is consistent with its respective 'type'.
+There were 4 unique raw data structures that required transformation.
+The naming convention and internal structure of each file was consistent with its respective 'type'.

 | Data													| Documentation shorthand	| File name example              |
 |-------------------------------------------------------|---------------------------|--------------------------------|